g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 You can adjust the `input`, `output`, and `plugins` configurations based on your project requirements.

 ### Preprocessing with PostCSS
-Rollup can in addition be facilitated by preprocess duties by `PostCSS` plugins through the help of `rollup-plugin-postcss`.
-Including `autoprefixer` or `cssnano` are some possible PostCSS plugins that can be used for this purpose such as vendor prefixes handling and optimizing your CSS code.
+Rollup can, in addition, be facilitated by preprocess duties by `PostCSS` plugins through the help of `rollup-plugin-postcss`.
+Including `autoprefixer` or `cssnano` are some possible PostCSS plugins that can be used for this purpose, such as vendor prefixe handling and optimizing your CSS code.

 Here is an example configuration we can use to include `autoprefixer` and `cssnano`: